d1vbyz3r0/typed/README.md

 It will be fixed in the nearest future, when I figure out how to properly implement that

-Also, file arrays are not properly handled in forms

 ### Supported Type Inference